Impact of the COVID-19 pandemic on the performing arts

-The COVID-19 pandemic has had a significant impact on the performing arts, mirroring its impacts across all arts sectors.
+The COVID-19 pandemic had a significant impact on the performing arts, mirroring its impacts across all arts sectors.
 Due to physical distancing requirements and closure of the physical venues, curtailing not only public performances but also rehearsals, many performing arts institutions attempted to adapt by offering new (or newly expanded) digital services.
 In particular this resulted in the free online streaming of previously recorded performances of many companies – especially orchestral performances and plays – lists of which were collated by journalists as well as bespoke crowdsourcing projects.

 Cancellations and closures

 Live music and theatre

 Live musical performances in indoor spaces were cancelled.
 Theatre performances were cancelled or delayed.
 All Broadway theatres in New York were closed as well as West End theatres in London.
 Waitress on West End and Frozen on Broadway announced they would close permanently.
 9 to 5: The Musical on West End, Beetlejuice, The Inheritance, and Thriller – Live on Broadway and the Endgame and Rough for Theatre II double bill at The Old Vic were already scheduled to end, but were forced to close earlier than expected.
 Both Hangmen and revival of Who's Afraid of Virginia Woolf? on Broadway cancelled their entire run, though they had a few preview performances prior to the Broadway shut down.
 Mean Girls announced on January 7, 2021, that it would not be reopening post pandemic, though it intended to resume its tour and the film adaptation of the musical remained in the works.
 The Secret of My Success, mid-run in its world premiere and pre-Broadway tryout at the Paramount Theatre, was shut down March 13.
 Shakespeare's Globe called for urgent funding in order to avoid insolvency.